stupidFLOWERch/Brick-Breaker-Game/README.md

         - This cause the paddle image and paddle's real width does not match and player can catch the ball although the paddle shows in the screen did not hit the ball.
         - The features already removed from the game.

-- ### Freeze the movement of ball and paddle at the start of game
-        - At the beginning, this feature is implemented but does not work properly.
-The ball freeze and when I press on Space it will start dropping down to the paddle.
-        - However when the ball hit the paddle, the speed of the ball will become very fast which should not be happened.
-        - The features is now removed from game.

 - ### Reset the position of ball and freeze it when loss 1 heart
         - This feature is implemented but it had same problem with the previous feature.